icebob/moleculer-java-site/src/concepts.md

 };
 ```

-The input for Action and Event Listener is always a
+The input for `Action` and event `Listener` is always a
 [Context](actions.html#context)
 (which has metadata besides input JSON, such as who sent the message).
-The returned value cannot be a POJO (Plain Old Java Object),
+The returned value cannot be a POJO (Plain Old Java Object with getter/setter methods),
 such values must be converted to a `Tree` object.
 The output can be one of the following: